penguinpowernz/wray/README.markdown

 # Wray, faye client for Go

 Wray is a client for the [Faye](http://faye.jcoglan.com) publish-subscribe messaging service by [James Coglan](https://twitter.com/jcoglan).
+Originally created by [pythonandchips](https://github.com/pythonandchips), this fork is now maintained by Autogrow Systems Limited to serve internal application development.

 ## Current status